smartshires/smartshires.github.io/it/meeting-agenda.md

 permalink: /it/meeting-agenda
 ---

-Meeting on XX October 2023

-Meeting on XX November 2023
+Meeting on 27-28 November 2023

-Meeting on XX December 2023
+Meeting on 18 December 2023

-Meeting on XX January 2024
+Meeting on 06 February 2024